Loudspeaker enclosure: Aperiodic enclosures

 This design falls between acoustic suspension and bass reflex enclosures.
 It can be thought of as either a leaky sealed box or a ported box with large amounts of port damping.
-By setting up a port, and then blocking it precisely with sufficiently tightly packed fiber filling, it's possible to adjust the damping in the port as desired.
+By setting up a port, and then blocking it precisely with sufficiently tightly packed fiber filling, it is possible to adjust the damping in the port as desired.
 The result is control of the resonance behavior of the system which improves low-frequency reproduction, according to some designers.
 Dynaco was a primary producer of these enclosures for many years, using designs developed by a Scandinavian driver maker.
 The design remains uncommon among commercial designs currently available.
 A reason for this may be that adding damping material is a needlessly inefficient method of increasing damping; the same alignment can be achieved by simply choosing a loudspeaker driver with the appropriate parameters and precisely tuning the enclosure and port for the desired response.

-A similar technique has been used in aftermarket car audio; it is called "aperiodic membrane" (AP).
+A similar technique has been used in aftermarket car audio; it is called aperiodic membrane (AP).
 A resistive mat is placed in front of or directly behind the loudspeaker driver (usually mounted on the rear deck of the car in order to use the trunk as an enclosure).
 The loudspeaker driver is sealed to the mat so that all acoustic output in one direction must pass through the mat.
 This increases mechanical damping, and the resulting decrease in the impedance magnitude at resonance is generally the desired effect, though there is no perceived or objective benefit to this.
-Again, this technique reduces efficiency and the same result can be achieved through selection of a driver with a lower Q factor, or even via electronic equalization.
+Again, this technique reduces efficiency, and the same result can be achieved through selection of a driver with a lower Q factor, or even via electronic equalization.
 This is reinforced by the purveyors of AP membranes; they are often sold with an electronic processor which, via equalization, restores the bass output lost through the mechanical damping.
 The effect of the equalization is opposite to that of the AP membrane, resulting in a loss of damping and an effective response similar to that of the loudspeaker without the aperiodic membrane and electronic processor.

 Dipole enclosures

 A dipole enclosure in its simplest form is a driver located on a flat baffle panel, similar to older open back cabinet designs.
 The baffle's edges are sometimes folded back to reduce its apparent size, creating a sort of open-backed box.
 A rectangular cross-section is more common than curved ones since it is easier to fabricate in a folded form than a circular one.
 The baffle dimensions are typically chosen to obtain a particular low-frequency response, with larger dimensions giving a lower frequency before the front and rear waves interfere with each other.
-A dipole enclosure has a "figure-of-eight" radiation pattern, which means that there is a reduction in sound pressure, or loudness, at the sides as compared to the front and rear.
+A dipole enclosure has a figure-of-eight radiation pattern, which means that there is a reduction in sound pressure, or loudness, at the sides as compared to the front and rear.
 This is useful if it can be used to prevent the sound from being as loud in some places as in others.